intel/neural-compressor/docs/source/add_new_adaptor.md

 ```
 1. Design the framework YAML, inherit `QueryBackendCapability` class to parse the framework yaml.
 2. Initialize the inherited QueryBackendCapability class as self.query_handler when initialize the adaptor object.
-3. Drives the overall tuning process and utilizes `adaptor.query_fw_capability` to query the framework's capabilities.
+3. Utilizes `adaptor.query_fw_capability` to query the framework's capabilities.
 4. Use self.query_handler to parse the framework YAML and get_quantization_capability()
 5. Pre-optimize the input fp32 model as self.optimized_model
 6. Send the capability including 'opwise' and 'optypewise' ability to Strategy